Driscoll's: 1980s to 2010

 Driscoll's sold mainly strawberries until the late 1980s.
 At that time it was approached with purchase offers from Dole, Del Monte, and Chiquita.
 The company did not sell and instead decided to expand into other markets, including raspberries, blueberries and blackberries.
 In the 1990s, Driscoll's created the clamshell, a one-piece container consisting of two halves joined by a hinge area which allows the structure to come together to close.

-In 2008 Driscoll's was one of the first two California growers to legally ship strawberries to the People's Republic of China under a program negotiated by then governor Arnold Schwarzenegger.
-In 2008 the company was also named "business of the year" by the Pajaro Valley Chamber of Commerce and Agriculture.
+In 2008, Driscoll's was one of the first two California growers to legally ship strawberries to China under a program negotiated by then governor Arnold Schwarzenegger.
+In 2008 the company was also named Business of the Year by the Pajaro Valley Chamber of Commerce and Agriculture.

 2010 to 2020

 As of 2014, Driscoll's supports the Indigenous Interpreting+ program at Natividad Medical Center, Salinas, California, which provides medical interpreters for speakers of Indigenous languages such as Zapotec, Mixteco, and Triqui.
 In 2015, Driscoll's announced its involvement in "Connect the Drops," a campaign for changes to California water policy.

 In 2015, workers and union leaders at two independent growers for Driscoll's called for boycotts against the company.
 The same year, Driscoll's announced the adoption of global Worker Welfare standards for their independent growers and public commitment to farmworker improvements with third-party audits and assessments.
 It also announced a pilot program with Fair Trade USA to bring to market Fair Trade Certified organic strawberries and organic raspberries.
 COO Kevin Murphy was promoted to CEO in 2015, replacing Miles Reiter, who retained his position as chairman of the board.

 By 2016, Driscoll's began testing to develop a robot that would pick strawberries.
 The company also announced a name change from Driscoll's Strawberry Associates to Driscoll's, Inc.